-Courses are offered in semester-long block formats (during convenient time frames, one evening per week) and modular formats (concentrated weekend, week long, or longer).
-Please refer to the current course listings available from the Registrar (or posted on-line) regarding course offerings and schedules.
+Courses are offered in block (during convenient time frames like one evening per week) and modular (concentrated weekend, week long, or longer) formats.
+Please refer to the current course listings available from the Dean or Registrar (or posted on-line) regarding course offerings and schedules.